sensible-hq/sensible-docs/readme-sync/v0/welcome/4000 - quality-control.md

-You have the following options for ensuring quality control for your extracted document data:
+You have the following quality-control options for your extracted document data:

 |                              |                                                    | notes                                                        |
 | ---------------------------- | -------------------------------------------------- | ------------------------------------------------------------ |